Current Issues

 -

-Most of the new developments in Lake County occur in cities or through the annexation by cities of unincorporated “county” lands for high density subdivisions or apartments.
-The Board of County Commissioners cannot stop city governments from these types of “annexations” (e.g. the developments along SR 44B and CR 44 approved by Mount Dora and Eustis; on CR 48, CR 44, Dewey Robbins and Hwy 27 approved by Leesburg).
-Oftentimes, city governments make these decisions based solely on whether they have sufficient utilities to serve this type of new development.
+Many of the new developments in Lake County occur in cities or they are the result of municipal annexations of unincorporated “county” lands.
+The Board of County Commissioners cannot stop city governments from approving these types of annexations..
+Oftentimes, city governments make these decisions based solely on whether they have sufficient utilities to serve this type of new development - rather than considering whether the land is designated as “Rural” or “Rural Protection Area” on the County’s Comprehensive Plan.

 -